gdsfactory/ubc/README.md

 If you are on Windows, I recommend you install gdsfactory with Mamba (faster conda) and Pip.

-I also recommend you install the gdsfactory link to klayout `gt tool install`
+I also recommend you install the gdsfactory link to klayout `gf tool install`

 ```
 conda install -c conda-forge gdspy